Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Doping

-Third, we consider FS reconstruction by a $Q = \left(\pi,\pi\right)$ wavevector (\autoref{fig:underdoped_pipi}).
-The ADMR for this FS reconstruction, using the same tight-binding parameters as the $p=0.24$ simulation, is shown in \autoref{fig:underdoped_pipi}b.
-This Fermi surface reproduces all critical features of the data for $p=0.21$: the resistivity initially decreases with increasing~$\theta$; there is a minimum near $\theta = \degr{60}$; and the peak at \degr{90} is strongest along $\phi = \degr{0}$ and weakest along $\phi = \degr{45}$.
-The gap magnitude (the strength of the potential associated with the FS reconstruction) that best reproduces the data is 5 meV, or $\approx 55$ K. We find that a momentum-independent scattering rate is sufficient to reproduce the data, consistent with the fact that the scattering rate in the nodal region of Fermi surface is relatively constant for $p=0.24$.
+Finally, we consider small hole pockets centred around the nodal directions of the Fermi surface, as shown in (\autoref{fig:underdoped_pipi}).
+Such nodal hole pockets arise in various theoretical scenarios \cite{wen1996theory,chakravarty2001hidden,rice2011phenomenological,storey2016hall,scheurer2018topological} and the Fermi arcs seen by ARPES could correspond to the front side of such pockets.
+In practice, we generate a FS made of four nodal hole pockets by reconstructing the large FS using antiferromagnetic order with a $Q = \left(\pi,\pi\right)$ wavevector, using the same tight-binding parameters as in the $p=0.24$ simulation.
+The ADMR for this FS is shown in \autoref{fig:underdoped_pipi}b.
+This Fermi surface reproduces all critical features of the data at $p=0.21$: the resistivity initially decreases with increasing~$\theta$; there is a minimum near $\theta = \degr{60}$; and the peak at \degr{90} is strongest along $\phi = \degr{0}$ and weakest along $\phi = \degr{45}$.
+Note that, despite the success of this model in reproducing the \textit{relative} change in magnetoresistance as a function of angle, the \textit{absolute} value of the resistance is off by approximately a factor of three (see Methods).